 Diehard sports fans have circled Saturday, Sept.
 14 on their calendars for months.
 Fall’s most anticipated game awaits.
 You guessed it: Saturday marks just three more weeks until the NBA preseason tips off in Istanbul, Turkey, when the Oklahoma City Thunder plays the Turkish basketball club Fenerbahce Ulker at Ulker Sports Arena.

-(Though not about the NBA preseason game in Turkey.
-It’s happening, and I know you’ll tune in.)
+Kidding, of course, though not about the NBA preseason game in Turkey.
+It’s happening, and I know you’ll tune in.

 This Saturday is college football’s Game of the Century for the month of September, as the top-ranked and two-time defending BCS champion Alabama Crimson Tide rolls into College Station, Texas to face the No. 6 Texas Agricultural & Mechanical Aggies.
 Toe-to-leather is set for 3:30 p.m. with a game-time temperature of 92 degrees, or 98 when you factor in the hot air from the geeks at Kyle Field cheering those silly cheers.